Generalized Anxiety Disorder (GAD) in Children and Teens

-- Reassure your child.
-With GAD, your child may not realize his or her worry is more
+Reassure your child.
+With GAD, your child may not realize their worry is more intense

-intense than the situation calls for.
-Your child will need more reassurance from you
+than the situation calls for.
+Your child will need more reassurance from you and other

 in your child’s care.
 Your child may get care from a team that may include counselors,

-therapists, social workers, psychologists, and psychiatrists.
-Your child’s care team
+therapists, social workers, psychologists, teachers, and psychiatrists.
+Your child’s

-will depend on his or her needs and how serious GAD is.
+care team will depend on their needs and how serious GAD is.

-school to develop a treatment plan.
+school to create a treatment plan.
 Remind teachers that your child will need extra

 who have a child with GAD may be helpful.